mez/monocular-visual-odometry/README.md

 </p>

 ## TODOs

 1. fix to work with any given sequence in the kitti dataset.
 2. figure out a better way to estimate scale (perhaps use lidar!)
 3. better document the code
 4. DRY the code up.

+## Credit
+Major S/O to a blog http://avisingh599.github.io/vision/monocular-vo/ that gave the inspiration and a good starting point.
+Go read his blog to get a better understanding of the basics. :)